nwchrist/InventoryManagementServer/README.md

  *
  * NOTE TO USER: You connect to this server using your localhost, which can be done by simply typing localhost into your browser
  * or you can use your IPv4 address which can be found by running cmd and using the ipconfig command.
  * The port to connect to can be found and changed on line 74.
-I do not currently know what the argument that you pass to the program does.
  *
  */